(23 January, 1915 – 15 June, 1991)

 The point at which the excess labour in the subsistence sector is fully absorbed into the modern sector (so that further capital accumulation begins to increase wages) is sometimes called the 'Lewisian turning point'.
 It has recently been widely debated in the context of economic development in China.

-What is, perhaps, less well-known of his time in Manchester is work on behalf the wider community.
+What is, perhaps, less well-known of his time in Manchester is work on behalf of the wider community.

 Seeing further education as the key to development, and with his colleague Max Gluckman (Professor of Social Anthropology), he established two innovative social and educational centres in Moss Side and Hulme (south-central Manchester) to help improve the socio-economic status of the large Afro-Caribbean population who now lived there.